-In 2014 NACOLE developed its webinar series to provide additional training and education to a larger audience of those working in and around civilian oversight of law enforcement.
-Join us in 2016 as we expand our series to include more events than ever before.
+In an effort to provide additional training and education to a larger audience of those working in and around civilian oversight of law enforcement, NACOLE provides webinar throughtout the year to the oversight community and beyond.
+Join us this year as we expand our series to include more events than ever before.
 Make sure to check the website often as we finalize details of additional webinars.